 While this might not be the most eco friendly habit, I love mugs.
 There are different shapes for different needs, and many are so cute they brighten my day almost as much as the coffee or tea inside.
 You probably don’t need the dozen I have in the cupboard, but however many it takes to ensure you don’t use disposable coffee cups is worth the investment.

 Not to name names, but there are some coffee giants that have promised recyclable to go cups and have never delivered.
-Those ubiquitous cups with the plastic film take 20 years to decompose.
-When you learn that Americans alone go through 60 billion of those bad boys a year, the math is staggering.
-If you like the look and portability of to-go cups, try this adorable option from Package Free.
+Those ubiquitous cups with the plastic film take 20 years to decompose, and Americans alone go through 60 billion of those bad boys a year.
+If you like the look and portability of to-go cups, try this adorable and reusable option from Package Free.

 So we know single use machines aren’t great, but percolators don’t rate well on the electricity scale, either.
-Because they keep your coffee warm for you, even when you forget to refill, they are continuously using electricity.
+Because they keep your coffee warm for you even when you forget to refill, they’re continuously drawing electricity.

 To cut down on the energy and your electric bill, opt for a manual coffee making method.
 It might sound tenuous, but they don’t actually require any more work.
 Using a French press, pour over, or cold brew method means only using electricity to heat the water.